Lentiviral Vectors (1st and 2nd Generation) Biological Agent Reference Sheet (BARS)

 Immunizations: None available

-Prophylaxis*: Post-exposure prophylaxis for occupational exposure with HIV-based viral vectors may include the use of antiretroviral drugs.
-If an exposure occurs, seek treatment with a medical professional within 4 hours and no later than 72 hours.
+Prophylaxis: Post-exposure prophylaxis for occupational exposure with HIV-based viral vectors may include the use of antiretroviral drugs.
+If an exposure occurs, seek immediate medical evaluation.

 *Formal medical advice is obtained during medical consultations with Cornell Health or primary healthcare provider as needed.